kellyi/geospatial-react/NOTES.md

 essentially the same as the React-Leaflet version: clicking the buttons in the top cause Redux state changes, which then turn into UI and map updates.

+## 13.1 To Sum Up

+So sum everything up I wanted to highlight three takeaways.

+## 13.2 React + Leaflet State

+React and Leaflet handle state and DOM updates differently.
+Even react-leaflet's abstraction doesn't fully abstract away the difference.

+## 13.3 Using React + Leaflet

+Using React for UIs and Leaflet for maps involves managing these differences in ways that can get slightly complicated.

+## 13.4 Refs + Lifecycle Methods

+Specifically: you end up having to use refs and sometimes twist React Component Lifecycle methods.

-## 13.1 Thank you!
+## 14.1 Thank you!

-## 14.1 Additional React / Leaflet / mapping resources
+## 15.1 Additional React / Leaflet / mapping resources

 Wanted to close this with some additional React / Leaflet / Mapping resources